-Melaleuca incana ‘Velvet Cushion’ develops into a compact, rounded shrub 60 centimetres high by 60 centimetres wide.
+Melaleuca incana ‘Velvet Cushion’ develops into a compact, rounded shrub to about 60 centimetres high by 60 centimetres wide.

 Melaleuca incana ‘Velvet Cushion’ is an eye-catching shrub at any time.
 Growth habit, foliage and flowers are all attractive features.
 The only maintenance required is a light, overall prune once the flowers fade.

 ‘Velvet Cushion’ would be an ideal addition to larger rockeries or as an edging plant in native garden beds.

 It is a small bush and so suited to many gardens.

 Reportedly, this cultivar has not thrived well on the east coast of Australia, especially where humidity is high.
 But worth trying.

 All cultivars must be propagated by cuttings to maintain ‘true-to-type’ forms.

 The genus Melelauca has been subject to recent taxonomic revision with early and recent botanists including Ferdinand von Mueller and Lyndley Craven (deceased in 2014) proposing to expand the genus to include all Callistemon spp. and others.
 Craven et al. (2014) published new species combinations which included the renaming of all Callistemon species to Melaleuca, based on evolutionary relationships and DNA evidence and other features.

 Currently, the NSW Herbarium advises that the Callistemon genus can still be used.

 Melaleuca is a genus of about 220 species, occurring mostly in Australia, but also Malesia and New Guinea.
 Australia has about 215 species with 210 reported endemic, occurring in all states.
 NSW currently has 30 species.